kexiZeroing/kexiZeroing.github.io/src/posts/intro-to-typescript.md

 Run `tsc --noEmit` that tells TypeScript that we just want to check types and not create any output files.
 If everything in our code is all right, `tsc` exits with no error. `tsc --noEmit --watch` will add a `watch` mode so TypeScript reruns type-checking every time you save a file.

-How to run ts files from command line?
-There is [ts-node](https://github.com/TypeStrong/ts-node) that will compile the code and REPL for node.js: `npx ts-node src/foo.ts`. `tsc` writes js to disk. `ts-node` doesn't need to do that and runs ts on the fly.

 > `json` doesn't normally allow comments, but comments are valid in `tsconfig.json`.
 It's officially supported by TypeScript and VSCode understands it too.
 What's going on here is [jsonc](https://github.com/microsoft/node-jsonc-parser), or "JSON with JavaScript style comments", a proprietary format used by a bunch of Microsoft products, most notably Typescript and VSCode.

 By the way, `jsconfig.json` is a descendant of `tsconfig.json`.
 The presence of `jsconfig.json` file in a directory indicates that the directory is the root of a JavaScript project.